EventStore/eventstore.org/_posts/2020-01-09-guest-post-subscription-service.md

 For anyone interested in the technical details of the Subscription Service, here is a quick overview:

-1. Service will create Persistent Subscription if it doesn’t already exist
+1. Service will create the persistent subscription if it doesn’t already exist
 2. Service will manage acking / naking of posted events.
-3. User can easily override default http settings to customise posting (for example, if you need to include an Authorisation Token in your POST)
+3. User can easily override default http settings to customise posting (for example, if you need to include an authorisation token in your POST)

 ## Additional information